Legal & General Group Plc Sells 17,927 Shares of ONE Gas, Inc. (NYSE:OGS)

-Legal & General Group Plc trimmed its holdings in ONE Gas, Inc. (NYSE:OGS) by 4.2% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 413,394 shares of the utilities provider’s stock after selling 17,927 shares during the period.
-Legal & General Group Plc owned about 0.77% of ONE Gas worth $30,641,000 as of its most recent filing with the Securities and Exchange Commission.
+Legal & General Group Plc cut its stake in shares of ONE Gas, Inc. (NYSE:OGS) by 4.2% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 413,394 shares of the utilities provider’s stock after selling 17,927 shares during the quarter.
+Legal & General Group Plc owned 0.77% of ONE Gas worth $30,641,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other institutional investors have also added to or reduced their stakes in OGS.
-NFJ Investment Group LLC purchased a new stake in shares of ONE Gas in the first quarter valued at about $30,641,000.
-Scout Investments Inc. purchased a new stake in shares of ONE Gas in the second quarter valued at about $22,740,000.
-Victory Capital Management Inc. raised its holdings in shares of ONE Gas by 23.8% in the second quarter.
-Victory Capital Management Inc. now owns 1,078,862 shares of the utilities provider’s stock valued at $79,965,000 after purchasing an additional 207,631 shares during the last quarter.
-Millennium Management LLC raised its holdings in shares of ONE Gas by 416.2% in the first quarter.
-Millennium Management LLC now owns 169,213 shares of the utilities provider’s stock valued at $13,014,000 after purchasing an additional 136,435 shares during the last quarter.
-Finally, Eaton Vance Management increased its holdings in ONE Gas by 15.6% during the first quarter.
-Eaton Vance Management now owns 684,636 shares of the utilities provider’s stock worth $52,656,000 after buying an additional 92,568 shares during the last quarter.
-80.25% of the stock is currently owned by hedge funds and other institutional investors.
+Other institutional investors also recently made changes to their positions in the company.
+Captrust Financial Advisors lifted its position in ONE Gas by 92.9% during the first quarter.
+Captrust Financial Advisors now owns 957 shares of the utilities provider’s stock valued at $74,000 after purchasing an additional 461 shares during the last quarter.
+Quantbot Technologies LP bought a new stake in ONE Gas during the first quarter valued at approximately $136,000.
+Meeder Asset Management Inc. lifted its position in ONE Gas by 19.2% during the second quarter.
+Meeder Asset Management Inc. now owns 1,922 shares of the utilities provider’s stock valued at $142,000 after purchasing an additional 309 shares during the last quarter.
+Atlantic Trust LLC bought a new stake in ONE Gas during the second quarter valued at approximately $176,000.
+Finally, Heritage Trust Co bought a new stake in ONE Gas during the first quarter valued at approximately $225,000.
+Institutional investors and hedge funds own 80.25% of the company’s stock.

+The company also recently announced a quarterly dividend, which was paid on Wednesday, September 1st.
+Investors of record on Friday, August 13th were paid a $0.58 dividend.
+This represents a $2.32 annualized dividend and a dividend yield of 3.44%.
+The ex-dividend date was Thursday, August 12th.
+ONE Gas’s payout ratio is 63.04%.

+Several research analysts have commented on OGS shares.
+Morgan Stanley decreased their price target on shares of ONE Gas from $71.00 to $67.00 and set an “underweight” rating on the stock in a research note on Friday, September 17th.
+Zacks Investment Research raised shares of ONE Gas from a “sell” rating to a “hold” rating and set a $77.00 price target on the stock in a research note on Thursday, June 24th.
+Two research analysts have rated the stock with a sell rating, three have assigned a hold rating and three have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus target price of $79.50.

-In other news, Director Eduardo A. Rodriguez sold 800 shares of the firm’s stock in a transaction that occurred on Thursday, September 9th.
+In related news, Director Eduardo A. Rodriguez sold 800 shares of ONE Gas stock in a transaction on Thursday, September 9th.
 The shares were sold at an average price of $71.55, for a total value of $57,240.00.
-Following the completion of the transaction, the director now directly owns 9,746 shares in the company, valued at $697,326.30.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-1.94% of the stock is currently owned by company insiders.
+Following the transaction, the director now directly owns 9,746 shares of the company’s stock, valued at $697,326.30.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+1.94% of the stock is owned by insiders.

-ONE Gas (NYSE:OGS) last released its quarterly earnings data on Sunday, August 1st.
-The utilities provider reported $0.56 EPS for the quarter, beating analysts’ consensus estimates of $0.51 by $0.05.
-ONE Gas had a net margin of 12.28% and a return on equity of 9.07%.
-The company had revenue of $315.65 million during the quarter, compared to analyst estimates of $279.14 million.
-During the same period last year, the business earned $0.48 earnings per share.
-ONE Gas’s revenue was up 15.5% compared to the same quarter last year.
-Analysts anticipate that ONE Gas, Inc. will post 3.81 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, September 1st.
-Stockholders of record on Friday, August 13th were given a $0.58 dividend.
-The ex-dividend date was Thursday, August 12th.
-This represents a $2.32 dividend on an annualized basis and a dividend yield of 3.44%.
-ONE Gas’s dividend payout ratio (DPR) is currently 63.04%.

 ONE Gas Profile